 Bhutan’s spectacular environment is recognized as one of the world’s ten most important biodiversity hot spots.
 Its subtropical southern forests feature elephant, tiger, buffalo and deer whilst the high Himalayas have blue sheep, snow leopard, yak, takin.
 The Kingdom harbors 770 and more counting species of bird and is the wintering ground to the Black-Necked Crane one of the endangered species on the planet.

-Posted in Land Of Happiness by admin with no comments yet.
+Posted in Land Of Happiness by John052213 with .